-Employees and small business owners often have questions about what to do with an employee’s home – and what the tax consequences might be – when they move to a new job location.
-Here are some answers:
+Employees and small business owners often have questions about what to do with an employee’s home when they move to a new job location.
+Here are some answers.

 Rent to Win: Understanding the Income and Tax Benefits of Rental Property

 Have you thought about purchasing a rental property?
 Great!
 You have the opportunity to generate additional income, save for retirement, and improve your tax posture.
 To unlock the full income and tax benefits of rental property, it’s critical that you do the following 5 things first:

 Defer Capital Gains With Section 1031 Exchanges